NFOK20003U Sustainable Innovation in Food Science

 MSc Programme in Food Science and Technology

-The course aims to provide the students with an understanding of all the aspects that are involved in the development of elements in the food chain and sector.
+The course aims to provide the students with an understanding of innovation in the food chain and sector.
 Especially taking in to consideration the 17 UN Sustainable Development Goals.
 The students will be introduced to key aspects regarding: